Notebooks on Container Runtime for ML¶

 y_pred = model.predict(X_test)

-When Snowflake’s ML modeling APIs are used on Container Runtime for ML, all execution (including training and prediction) happens on the container runtime directly instead of pushing down to the query warehouse.
-Snowflake ML on Container Runtime can pull data faster and is recommended for larger scale training.
+When Snowflake’s ML modeling APIs are used on Container Runtime for ML, all execution (including training and prediction) happens on the container runtime directly instead of on the query warehouse.
+Snowflake ML on Container Runtime can pull data faster and is recommended for large-scale training.
 With the GPU runtime, Snowflake ML will by default use all GPUs to accelerate training.

 The following code block example uses XGBoost for modeling: